InfTkm/ethereum-lab1/README.md

      require((address(this)).balance >= withdraw_amount,"Balance too small for this withdrawal");

      Force this "require" to fail and show the logs where this error is mentioned.
-The logs are found on the Ganache user interface.
+The logs are found on the truffle console.

-     These don't seem to be present????

 11)  Show a screenshot showing the balance and storage associated with your Faucet contract.
 The balance and storage associated with a contract  are found on the Ganache user interface.